iree-org/iree/docs/website/docs/deployment-configurations/cpu-dylib.md

 #### Build runtime from source

-Please make sure you have followed the [Getting started][get-started] page to build IREE for Linux/Windows and the [Android cross-compilation][android-cc] page for Android.
+Please make sure you have followed the [Getting started][get-started] page to build IREE for your host platform and the
+[Android cross-compilation][android-cc]
+page if you are cross compiling for Android.
 The dylib HAL driver is compiled in by default on all platforms.

 <!-- TODO(??): a way to verify dylib is compiled in and supported -->